MacBook avec code sur un bureau

 $init['theme_advanced_styles'] - "gdTitle-gdTitle";

-Our ultimate function
+Our final function

 function configure_mce ($init)